openebs-archive/openebs-docs/docs/cstor.md

 **Delayed snapshots**

 In cStor, snapshots are taken only when the volume replicas are in quorum.
 For example, as soon as the volume is provisioned on cStor, the volume will be in ready state but the quorum attainment may take  few minutes.
 Snapshot commands during this period will be delayed or queued till the volumes replicas attain quorum.
 The snapshot commands received by the target are also delayed when the cStor volume is marked read-only because of no-quorum.

-**No support for Ephemeral disks in 0.8.0**

-Kubernetes services such as GKE, EKS and AKS have cloud VMs where when a node is lost a new replacement node is provided but the data on local disks of the original node will be lost permanently.
-Though cStor volumes are replicated to more than one node, rebuilding of cStor data to a new replica is not supported in 0.8.1.
-This feature is in active development, see [roadmap](/docs/next/cstor.html#cstor-roadmap) for more details.
-Till this feature is available, use of local ephemeral disks for cStorPools is not recommended.